-Deferred development costs are internally generated.
+Deferred development costs are internally generated by capitalising the costs pertaining to development of new or enhancement of existing products.

-Included in trademarks of the Group, US\$219,934,000 (2013: US\$213,934,000) are trademarks with indefinite useful lives as considered by the management of the Group as having an indefinite useful life because they are expected to contribute indefinitely to the Group's net cash inflows.
+Included in trademarks of the Group, US\$219,434,000 (2014: US\$219,934,000) are trademarks with indefinite useful lives as considered by the management of the Group as having an indefinite useful life because they are expected to contribute indefinitely to the Group's net cash inflows.
 The trademarks will not be amortised until their useful lives are determined to be finite.
 Instead they will be tested for impairment annually and whenever there is an indication that they may be impaired.
 Particulars of the impairment testing are disclosed in Note 20.